thiagosindra/higher-resolution-hypothesis/docs/higher-resolution-hypothesis.md

 ---

-## Stimming as Motor Synesthesia
+## Stimming as Reactive Motor Cascade

-Within the Distributed Pathway Model, stimming—or self-stimulatory behavior—emerges as a direct manifestation of overlapping network activity rather than a learned coping strategy.
-When distributed propagation exceeds inhibitory containment, sensory, motor, and emotional pathways remain partially co-activated, generating internal noise.
-Rhythmic movement, sound, or tactile repetition provides a **closed feedback loop** linking motor output to sensory input, thereby channeling excess activation into a stable, predictable rhythm.
+Within the Distributed Pathway Model, stimming—or self-stimulatory movement—arises as a **reactive motor cascade**, not as a consciously selected or learned coping strategy.
+When distributed propagation exceeds inhibitory containment, concurrent activation spreads from emotional and sensory circuits into motor regions through shared or weakly gated branches.
+The result is a spontaneous discharge of accumulated neural activity into patterned movement.

-Each repetition synchronizes oscillations across these circuits, reducing entropy in the system.
-The act becomes **a self-generated pacemaker**, restoring temporal coherence where internal propagation had become diffuse.
-The subjective relief that follows is not merely emotional but neurophysiological—the network has re-established phase alignment through periodic input of its own making.

-This coupling of perception and motion has a synesthetic quality: the movement is felt, heard, and emotionally registered as one blended event.
-Hence stimming represents a form of **motor synesthesia**—a cross-modal resonance where action and sensation fuse within a single distributed loop.
-Far from maladaptive, it is a **neuroregulatory act** that re-stabilizes the high-resolution system by converting uncontrolled propagation into rhythmic coherence.

-In this light, attempts to suppress stimming disrupt a natural stabilizing mechanism.
-Supporting predictable, rhythmic self-input respects the architecture of the autistic brain and allows it to regain equilibrium through its own circuitry.
+These movements are *reactive*, in that they originate from internal propagation rather than deliberate volition.
+What appears as an intentional or regulatory act is often the brain’s intrinsic way of offloading excess activation through its most accessible output channels—the motor system.
+This explains why stimming can emerge suddenly during heightened emotional or sensory states: overlapping networks reach a point of cascade where excitation naturally extends into motor pathways.

+Once the movement begins, rhythmic repetition provides a **stabilizing feedback loop**.
+Each cycle of motion entrains related sensory and interoceptive circuits, synchronizing oscillations across domains and lowering systemic entropy.
+In this secondary phase, stimming indeed serves a regulatory function—it restores temporal coherence by converting diffuse excitation into periodic, predictable activity.

+Although these motor cascades can involve perceptual or emotional resonance—movements that *feel* right, or that align with inner sensory feedback—such synesthetic experiences are **consequential** rather than **definitional**.
+The primary mechanism is cross-domain propagation leading to involuntary motor activation; the perceptual fusion that sometimes follows reflects the brain’s tendency to integrate concurrent activity streams into a unified event.

+In this light, stimming is not maladaptive but **structurally emergent**: an embodied outcome of distributed architecture where reactive spread finds equilibrium through rhythmic motor expression.
+Suppressing it interrupts a natural route of stabilization within a high-resolution, cascade-prone neural system.

 ---